 When sunlight reaches Earth, the relatively small nitrogen and oxygen molecules that are most prevalent in our atmosphere scatter its shorter wavelengths (violet and blue) first, turning the sky overhead (the most direct path to our eyes) blue.
 The longer wavelengths (orange and red) don’t scatter as easily continue traveling through more atmosphere—while our midday sky is blue, these long wavelengths are coloring the sunset sky of someone to the east.

 In the mountains, sunlight has passed through even less atmosphere and the sky appears even more blue than it does at sea level.
 On the other hand, when relatively large pollution and dust molecules are present, all the wavelengths (colors) scatter, resulting in a murky, less colorful sky (picture what happens when your toddler mixes all the paints in her watercolor set).

-Most photographers (myself included) don’t like blank blue sky.
-Clouds are interesting, and their absence is boring.
+Most photographers (myself included) generally avoid blank blue sky because clouds are interesting, while their absence is boring.
 Additionally, when the sun is overhead, bright highlights and deep shadows create contrast that cameras struggle to handle.
-That means even a sky completely obscured by a homogeneous gray stratus layer, while nearly as boring as blue sky, is generally preferred because it reduces contrast and softens the light (more below).
+That means even a sky completely obscured by a homogeneous gray stratus layer, while potentially as boring as blue sky, is generally preferred because it reduces contrast and softens the light (more below).